kevmhughes/TriBook/README.md

 ## TRIBOOK

-This fully responsive full-stack apartment rental app, serving as the evaluated project for the UF1845 module, is part of the encompassing IFCD0210 Professional Certificate (Development of Applications with Web Technologies).
+This fully responsive full-stack apartment rental app is the evaluated project for the UF1845 module, which is part of the encompassing IFCD0210 Professional Certificate (Development of Applications with Web Technologies).

 <img src="readme-images/preview.gif" alt="App Demo" width="300" />